AparaV/rashomon-partition-sets/README.md

 (venv) $ pip install requirements.txt
 ```

 3. Install the CTL package.
 The [original package](https://github.com/edgeslab/CTL) is outdated and pip install will fail with most recent Python/numpy versions.
-So download the [fork](https://github.com/AparaV/CTL/tree/cython-typing) inside `rashomon-tva/Code` and build it locally.
+So download the [fork](https://github.com/AparaV/CTL/tree/outcome-effect) inside `rashomon-tva/Code` and build it locally.
+This fork also has a fix that allows for causal trees when there is no control group and the outcome variable is the treatment effect.
 ```
 (venv) $ cd CTL
 (venv) $ python setup.py build_ext --inplace